qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

   The first rule is applied
   to all the features in the layer, z-ordering them according to their returned value.
-  Then, within each group of features with the same value (including those with NULL value) and thus same z-level, the next rule is applied to sort them.
+  Then, within each group of features with the same value (including those with NULL value) and thus the same z-level, the next rule is applied to sort them.
   And so on...

 .. _figure_layer_rendering: